 config: disabled

-Restart the instance for the configurations to take effect.
+Restart the ECS instance for the configurations to take effect.
 For more information, see Restart an instance.

-command to open the NIC configuration file and add the following content to the file based on the actual information:
+to open the NIC configuration file and add the following content based on actual information:

-with the actual NIC name.
-Save the changes and exit.
+: Replace with the actual NIC interface name.
+After the modification, save and exit.

-Restart the instance for the configurations to take effect.
+Restart the ECS instance for the configurations to take effect.
 For more information, see Restart an instance.

-Disable the feature that allows cloud-init to modify the NIC files in the /etc/sysconfig/network-scripts/
+Disable the ability of cloud-init to modify NIC files in the /etc/sysconfig/network-scripts/

 directory.